grecoe/teals/2_student_programs/12_OregonTrail.md

             add_day()
         return days
 ```
-- You will also need to calculate a 5% chance that the health drops on a daily basis.
+- You will need to calculate a 5% chance that the health drops on a daily basis.
 You can accomplish this by creating another funciton that just takes a random number between 0-100 (for all percentage opportunities) and see if it's less than or equal to 5.
 ```python
     def isHealthDecreased():
     '''